jhanley634/testing-tools/problem/text/db/db_perf.md

 \blank
 Avoid CAST and similar functions in ON clauses, also:

-    FROM A  JOIN B  ON unsigned_zipcode::TEXT = zip5
+    FROM a  JOIN b  ON a.unsigned_zipcode::TEXT = b.zip5

 # know the future